abhi-ram-s/web-programming-project/README.md

 ## Environment Variables

-Create a `.envl` file in the root of your project and add the following environment variables:
+Create a `.env` file in the root of your project and add the following environment variables:

 ```bash
 NEXT_PUBLIC_AGORA_APP_ID=your_agora_app_id